 35 Message 35 Not used 36 Message Unable to purge the account mpe_hpslt.
 (SETERR #36) Cause SETINIT failed when attempting to purge the account mpe_hpslt.
-Action Ensure that no files are open in the account.
-Purge the account from your terminal. • Execute SETINIT.INSTALL. • Contact the Response Center if further assistance is required.
+Action • Ensure that no files are open in the account.
+Purge the account from your terminal.
+Execute SETINIT.INSTALL. • Contact the Response Center if further assistance is required.
 37 Message Unable to purge the account mpe_hpupdate.
 (SETERR #37) Cause SETINIT failed when attempting to purge the account mpe_hpupdate.
 Action Ensure that no files are open in the account.
-Purge the account from your terminal. • Execute SETINIT.INSTALL. • Contact the Response Center if further assistance is required.
+Purge the account from your terminal.
+Execute SETINIT.INSTALL. • Contact the Response Center if further assistance is required.
 38 Message Unable to purge the group mpe_cdgroup.
-(SETERR #38) Cause SETINIT failed when attempting to purge the group mpe_cdgroup .SYS.
-Action Ensure that no files are open in the group.
-Purge the group from your terminal. • Execute SETINIT.INSTALL. • Contact the Response Center if further assistance is required.
-39 Message MPE release-dependent CI variables could not be created.
+(SETERR #38) 38 Message Cause 38 C #38) SETINIT failed when attempting to purge the group 38 Cause #38) SETINIT failed when attempting to purge the group mpe_cdgroup .SYS.
+38 Cause #38) SETINIT failed when attempting to purge the group mpe_cdgroup .SYS.
+Ensure that no files are open in the group.
+38 Cause #38) SETINIT failed when attempting to purge the group mpe_cdgroup .SYS.
+Ensure that no files are open in the group.
+Purge the group from your terminal.
+38 Cause #38) SETINIT failed when attempting to purge the group mpe_cdgroup .SYS.
+Ensure that no files are open in the group.
+Purge the group from your terminal.
+Execute SETINIT.INSTALL.
+Contact the Response Center if further assistance is Cause Action #38) SETINIT failed when attempting to purge the group mpe_cdgroup .SYS.
+Ensure that no files are open in the group.
+Purge the group from your terminal.
+Execute SETINIT.INSTALL.
+Contact the Response Center if further assistance is required.
+MPE release-dependent CI variables could not be created.
+SETINIT Cause Action Message #38) SETINIT failed when attempting to purge the group mpe_cdgroup .SYS.
+Ensure that no files are open in the group.
+Purge the group from your terminal.
+Execute SETINIT.INSTALL.
+Contact the Response Center if further assistance is required.
+MPE release-dependent CI variables could not be created.
 SETINIT will terminate.
-(SETERR #39) Cause SETINIT was unable to successfully execute the CI script OLDACCTS to create the following MPE/iX release-dependent variables: mpe_vol_1, mpe_vol_2, mpe_hpslt, mpe_hpupdate, and MPE_cdgroup.
-SETINIT examines these variables to determine the MPE/iX software release version contained on the CD-ROM disks.
-Action • Record any error messages preceding this message. • Attempt to manually execute the OLDACCTS scripts from your terminal.
+(SETERR #39) SETINIT was unable to successfully execute the CI script OLDACCTS to create the following MPE/iX release-dependent variables: mpe_vol_1, mpe_vol_2, mpe_hpslt, mpe_hpupdate, and MPE_cdgroup.
+SETINIT examines these variables to determine the MPE/iX from your terminal.
 If the script fails again, the CI variable table may be full.
 Delete user variables by entering DELETEVAR @ .